moneyadviceservice/rad_consumer/README.md

 $ npm install
 ```

+---

-**NOTE** this application shares access to a PostgreSQL database with the rad
+**NOTE this application shares access to a PostgreSQL database with the rad
-project. **DO NOT** install the database from here.
+project.
+DO NOT install the database from here.
 Instead install
 [rad](https://github.com/moneyadviceservice/rad) first as this contains all the
-extra seed data required.
+extra seed data required.**

+---

 Setup the database connection: